 In collaboration with Yann Boniface, we designed a variation of the self-organising map where the time-dependency learning function has been replaced.
 This allows for on-line and continuous learning on both static and dynamic data distributions.
 The newly proposed algorithm does not fit the magnification law and the vector density is not proportional to the density of the distribution as in most vector quantisation algorithms.

-Here is a list of some standard neural networks written in python.
+Here are some standard neural networks written in python.
 They were made to be simple and useful for students.
 Each script is self-contained and is around a hundred of lines.
 Numpy is required for simulation and matplotlib for visualization.

 Glumpy is a python/OpenGL library for the fast vizualization of numpy arrays, (mainly two dimensional) that has been designed with efficiency in mind.
 If you want to draw nice figures for inclusion in a scientific article, you’d better use matplotlib.
 If you want to have a sense of what’s going on in your simulation while it is running, then maybe glumpy can help you.